tabler:menu-2

 How much credit card debt does the average Louisiana resident have?

-The average Louisiana resident carries approximately $5,500 in credit card debt.
+The average Louisiana resident carries approximately $5,304 in credit card debt per consumer, according to TransUnion data — about 19% below the national average of $6,580.
 High insurance costs and income volatility tied to the energy sector contribute to debt accumulation.

 Is debt settlement legal in Louisiana?